cityos/tutorials/002-workshop-framework.md

 $ carthage update
 ```

 This command will fetch and build **CoreCityOS** framework, so that we can use the binaries in our framework.
-After successful building, CoreCityOS binary will be placed in `Builds/iOS` folder under the name `CoreCityOS.framework`.
+After successful building, CoreCityOS binary will be placed in `Cartage/Builds/iOS` folder under the name `CoreCityOS.framework`.
 This is the file we will need in our framework.

-Drag the file `CoreCityOS.framework` to your Xcode project to add it to your project.
+Drag the file `CoreCityOS.framework` to your Xcode project.
 Select **Copy items if needed** checkbox and click on **Finish** button.
 It should look like this:

 ![Xcode files](http://i.imgur.com/4Kf3rrT.png)